sreeja3715/hangman_game/README.md

+# CodeAlpha Internship Projects

-# Hangman Game (Python)
+## Task 1: Hangman Game

-## Project Description

-This is a simple console-based Hangman game developed using Python.
-In this game, the player guesses a hidden word one letter at a time.
+A simple console-based Python game where the player guesses a word letter by letter.

-## Features

-* Random word selection
-* Maximum 6 incorrect guesses
-* Simple console-based gameplay
-* Beginner friendly Python project
+## Task 2: Stock Portfolio Tracker

+A Python program that calculates total investment value based on stock inputs.

 ## Technologies Used

 * Python
-* Random module
-* While loop
-* If-else conditions
+* Loops and Conditions
-* Lists and strings
+* Lists and Dictionaries

-## How to Run the Project

-1. Open the project in VS Code
-2. Open terminal
-3. Run the command:

-python hangman.py

-## Example Output

-Word: _ _ _ _ _
-Enter a letter: a
-Correct guess!

-## Internship Task

-This project was created as part of the CodeAlpha Internship Program.